danriti/moleskine/pycon-2015/README.md

   in Python, Guido makes it crystal clear that this new addition is completely optional and being added to aid teams working on large Python code bases.

-* That Docker is so hot right now, that I couldn't pass up on checking out [Fire your supervisord: running Python apps on CoreOS][14] by Dan Callahan.
+* Docker is so hot right now, so I couldn't pass up on checking out [Fire your supervisord: running Python apps on CoreOS][14] by Dan Callahan.
-  But be warned, this isn't a tutorial on Docker, but an introduction into the world of [CoreOS][15].
-So if you've got a solid understanding of Docker, but want to understand how you can deploy it in production, this is a must watch.
+  But be warned: this isn't a tutorial on Docker, but an introduction into the world of [CoreOS][15].
+So, if you've got a solid understanding of Docker but want to understand how you can deploy it in production, this is a must watch.

 ## Conclusion

-So here is to another great year of innovation, talks, and programming in the Python community.
+Here's to another great year of innovation, talks, and programming in the Python community.
 See you in [Portland][9] at next year's conference!

 [1]: http://us.pycon.org/2015/